 Lamentably, I have no viable solution to overcome the structural violence of our society that perpetuates these problems, save for those previously mentioned collective baby steps and raising our young to be more woke than our elders.
 With these efforts perhaps we’ll live to see a better tomorrow.

 But what about today?
 How do we get by?
 How can we take this bullshit by the horns?

 I’m reminded of how my partner and I learned to communicate with our rescue dog when we first brought her home.
-She was not yet housebroken and very confused by our household policies, so we rewarded all her good behavior with praise and love and currency (i.e. salmon treats), and we punished bad behavior with a firm declaration of “no!” thereafter withholding affection for a few minutes.
+Not yet housebroken, she was very confused by our household policies, so we rewarded all of her good behavior with praise, affection and currency (i.e. salmon treats), and we punished bad behavior with a firm declaration of “no!” thereafter withholding affection for a few minutes.

-Perhaps we might employ similar tactics with males, and others, who perpetuate this bad behavior.
+Perhaps we might employ similar tactics with toxic males, and others, who perpetuate this brand of bad behavior.
 For example, let’s not pay money to see another sexist film.
-Let’s not even mention it unless specifically asked, and then be sure to voice our reasonable reasons for witholding our support.
-If we deny supporting the perpetrators of bad behavior long enough, they’ll be forced to change their ways or eventually stop getting funded and go away.
+Let’s not even mention it, thereby rewarding it with our time and attention, unless specifically asked to, at which point let’s be sure to voice our reasonable reasons for withholding our support.
+If we deny supporting the perpetrators of bad behavior long enough, they’ll be forced to change their ways and/or eventually stop getting funded and go away.
 Win-win if you ask me.

 Okay, that’s it for me for 2019.
-In the coming months I shall return with a review of what I consider the most feminist-friendly films of 2019 (and welcome all suggestions—I’m sure I’ve missed a bunch.)
-I will also launch into my second unit, all about Rom-Coms.
+In the coming months I will launch into my second unit, all about Rom-Coms.
 And we’ll be featuring guest writers and interviews with feminist folks in film to broaden BTB’s perspective.

 In the meantime, happy holidays and here’s hoping 2020 brings the clarity of vision its name implies.